rishiwadhwa0/Popping-Bubbles/PROPOSAL.md

 -If the user survives the whole song without ever having 6 circles (or whatever number I eventually decide) ever be on the screen at the same time, he or she wins the game.
 Otherwise, the user will experience a loss, probably receiving a score of how many circles he or she popped, for example (or some other measurment of score if I find something better).

+-The reason I want to do this game is because I love games like Fruit Ninja and Dance Dance Revolution and so I decided this would be a cool combination of the two.

 What I think I will need to accomplish the project: